AlexMercedCoder/tutorialblog/content/blog/2022/4/04-2022-mongoosejs-cheatsheet.md

 })
 ```

-The [populate](https://mongoosejs.com/docs/populate.html) method allows us to take a field marked as related to another document (the ObjectID type) and fill in the data from that related document that you don't have to manually do another query to get the additional data.
+The [populate](https://mongoosejs.com/docs/populate.html) method allows us to take a field marked as related to another document (the ObjectID type) and fill in the data from that related document that way you don't have to manually do another query to get the additional data.

 ## Additional Topics